fln/ddnsadmin/README.md

 ---------

 Backend uses [Net\_DNS2 library](http://pear.php.net/package/Net\_DNS2) for DNS
 packet crafting.
-This repository includes Net.phar which is an archive of Net\_DNS2 library files.
+This repository includes **Net.phar** archive of Net\_DNS2 library files.

-Backed checks for *Net.phar* archive or *Net* directory for library sources.
+Backend checks for *Net.phar* archive or *Net* directory for library sources.

 If you do not trust bundled *Net.phar* archive you can easily download library code from upstream and use sources directly or pack your own *Net.phar* archive.